 The residents' rights were promoted by the care and support provided in the centre.
-The residents had access to the national advocacy service and information about same was available for residents in the residents guide and on the notice board in the kitchen.
-One of the residents was engaged with an independent advocate of her choosing.
+The residents had access to the national advocacy service and information about same was available for residents in the residents guide.
 There was evidence of active consultations with each resident and their families regarding their care and the running of the centre.
 The provider had a rights coordinator in place and their contact details were available for residents.
+There was a compliant policy in place and there had been no complaints in the preceding period.
+A rights review had been completed for both of the residents.